Open-Technology-Foundation/kb-query/docs/PURPOSE-FUNCTIONALITY-USAGE.md

 ## Summary

-The YaTTI Knowledge Base System provides a complete solution for organizations needing to transform static documentation into intelligent, queryable knowledge repositories.
+The YaTTI Knowledgebase System provides a complete solution for organizations needing to transform static documentation into intelligent, queryable knowledge repositories.
 It combines enterprise-grade security, state-of-the-art AI models, and flexible configuration options to deliver accurate, contextual answers at scale.
 Whether serving customer queries, supporting internal teams, or managing regulatory compliance, the system adapts to various use cases while maintaining high performance and accuracy.